jerryq27/jerryq27.github.io/_posts/2019-06-23-website-updates.md

 I'll be sure to add some more changes in the future!

-(Edit) Oops, turns out the text highlighting looks different from Chrome and Firefox..
+**Edit:** Oops, turns out the selection highlighting looks different from Chrome to Firefox..

 <img src="{{ site.images }}/chrome-firefox-highlighting.png" alt="Chrome Firefox Highlighting">